sinwe/gradle-hazelcast-plugin/README.md

 [![Build Status](https://travis-ci.org/gradle/gradle-hazelcast-plugin.svg?branch=master)](https://travis-ci.org/gradle/gradle-hazelcast-plugin)

-A [settings](https://docs.gradle.org/current/dsl/org.gradle.api.initialization.Settings.html) that enables build caching in Gradle with a [Hazelcast](http://hazelcast.org) node as the backend.
+A [settings plugin](https://docs.gradle.org/current/dsl/org.gradle.api.initialization.Settings.html) that enables build caching in Gradle with a [Hazelcast](http://hazelcast.org) node as the backend.
 The Hazelcast node itself needs to be set up separately.

 ## How to use